-“How do you manage, old bean? “, you ask.
+“How do you manage, old bean?,” you ask.
 Just as those who went before us: faith and grit, my good fellows, faith and grit.
 (And perhaps a touch of insanity.)

-Welcome back to the story.
+Welcome to our story.

 (Curious about sustainable lifestyles?
 How about simply growing more of your own food?
 Wonder about composting, canning, or other life skills?
 Does organic food, solar power, or DIY tickle your fancy?
 Your education begins by clicking here.)